-Reporters, aid workers may travel to North Korea despite ban: U.S.
+U.S. bans travel to North Korea from September 1, says Americans should leave

 North Korea is currently holding two Korean-American academics and a missionary, a Canadian pastor and three South Korean nationals who were doing missionary work.
 Japan says North Korea has also detained at least several dozen of its nationals.

-Reporting by Yeganeh Torbati; Editing by Jonathan Oatis
+Reporting by Yeganeh Torbati, David Brunnstrom and David Alexander; Editing by Jonathan Oatis and James Dalgleish